vlvagerviwager/protect-your-privacy/README.md

 # Protect Your Privacy

-Privacy resources for the layperson.
+Curated privacy resources for the layperson, by a software developer and computer forensics/infosec graduate.
+Highlights resources, tools, VPNs, search engines, articles, books, and dark patterns.
 Originally hosted on Tumblr, migrated to GitHub in 2015 to make it easier for others to contribute.

+## ℹ️ Feedback

 Feedback, [issues](https://github.com/vlvagerviwager/protect-your-privacy/issues/new), and [pull requests](https://github.com/vlvagerviwager/protect-your-privacy/pulls) welcome.

-An explanation of the table columns titles:
+## ℹ️ Explanation of the Table Column Titles

 - What: The title of the resource.
 - Where: The link to the resource.
 The full URL is shown for transparency and to avoid phishing.
 - Why: Why this is recommended as a legitimate tool for privacy.
 - Year Added: This is a quick way for you to see if the resource may be outdated, rather than having to use git blame.

+## ⚠️ Disclaimer

-⚠️ **_Disclaimer:_** The information and products below is for general information purposes only.
+The information and products below is for general information purposes only.
 Any reliance you place on such information is strictly at your own risk.

 ## General Privacy Tooling Tips